cyberhopedev/team-whimsy/README.md

 Repository for games made for NCSU CSC486

 Group: Danielle Brown, Ethan Flood, Dominic Latiolais, Hope Spence
-## Puzzle Game: Mind's Molding - Beta README
+## Puzzle Game: Mind's Molding - README
 ### Overview
 This beta includes the full functionality of one of our core puzzles.